 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more...

-Not all of these devices are completely broken, so it would make sense for any manufacturer to fix them and then resell them to make some profit, right?
 Some time ago, I wrote a guide on where you can find Apple devices for cheap, and a big part of this article was about the refurbished deals, which can help you save a lot of money.
 Apple is just one of the brands that offer this.
-There are plenty more that do the same, such as Samsung, Dell(Alienware), Nintendo, and pretty much any 3rd party retailer that will sell you refurbished products.

-Hence, this article is aimed at being an informational guide that helps to answer some of the basic questions many consumers may have about refurbished gadgets, along with the pros and cons of buying one.
+This article is aimed at being an informational guide that helps to answer some of the basic questions many consumers may have about refurbished devices, along with the pros and cons of buying one.

 What are refurbished products?